dougtoppin/presentation-aws-cloudformation-ecs/PITCHME.md

 Move quickly from manual creation to automation

-Don't get in the habit of creating things using the admin console, it is difficult to recreate exactly, document and support things created using the admin console
+Don't get in the habit of creating things using the admin console or even the cli without scripting it, it is difficult to recreate exactly, document and support things created using the admin console

++++

+Script in Lambda which makes moving to Step easier than if you use /bin/sh

 +++